 Seeds or Seedlings

 You can start your veggies from seed or buy seedlings.
 There are some significant advantages and disadvantages to each.
 Starting your own seeds is much less expensive than buying seedlings, after some startup costs.
 Another great reason to start your own seeds is that you can grow hard to find varieties and can also grow your seedlings organically.
 However, starting seeds isn't for everyone.
 You absolutely cannot let them dry out or they're toast.
 Conversely, if you give them too much water, they keel over dead.
 To avoid this, you can make a self-watering seed starter.
-There are also some common seed starting mistakes to avoid.
-To figure out if seed starting is for you, try asking yourself six questions before you start seeds.

 The following is a list of veggies that are easy to grow.